Klipper3d/klipper/docs/Config_Reference.md

 #   (True sets CFG5 high, False sets it low).
 The default is True.
 ```

+### [ina381]
+The INA381 is an current monitor chip with a programmable over current
+alarm.

+This chip needs a reset pulse in order to operate in latching mode,
+so that is all this plugin does.
+The rest of the functionality can be
+implemented using already existing functionality in Klipper.

 ## Other Custom Modules

 ### [palette2]